From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security

 In the second simulation, to challenge the detectors, now the multivariate attacks have been launched on all the 5 vulnerable measurements and the derived attack coefficient $\alpha$ from the optimization results has been used for a more intelligent adversary.
 Thus in Figure~\ref{subfig21:ad}, the corruptions become $f_{tie_{1,2}} = 0.38 p.u.$, $f_{tie_{1,3}} = 0.15 p.u.$, $f_{tie_{1}} = 0.53 p.u.$, $f_{tie_{2,3}} = -0.23 p.u.$ and $f_{tie_{2}} = -0.23 p.u.$.
 This corresponds to the worst case for the diagnosis filter that the adversary is given the knowledge of the residual generator's parameter $\bar{N}$ that it tries to minimize the payoff function over $\mathcal{A}$.
 Besides, the noisy system settings have been considered.
 Figure~\ref{subfig24:srn} and Figure~\ref{subfig25:rrn} demonstrate all the simulation results.
 In Figure~\ref{subfig24:srn}, the static detector becomes totally blind to the occurrence of such an intelligent attack.
 However, as we can see in Figure~\ref{subfig25:rrn}, even in the worst case, the diagnosis filter works perfectly well under the noisy system, generate a residual ``alert'' for the presence of multivariate attacks.
-This proves the effectiveness and robustness of the proposed diagnosis filter design.
-To be noted in the end, the pole $p$ of the diagnosis filter affects its dynamics behavior that it has a faster response but becomes more sensitive to noise when the positive $p$ is close to zero value again after a successful detection during the transient behavior in Figure~\ref{subfig25:rrn}, which is consistent to the aforementioned result $\varphi^\star = \mu^\star = 0$ and Remark~\ref{rem:nash_equilibrium}.
+We can also see that the residual output becomes close to zero value again after a successful detection during the transient behavior in Figure~\ref{subfig25:rrn}, which is consistent to the aforementioned result $\varphi^\star = \mu^\star = 0$ and Remark~\ref{rem:nash_equilibrium}.
 These simulations also prove the effectiveness and robustness of the proposed diagnosis filter design.